danfuzz/lactoserv/doc/coding-conventions.md

   in `mustBeFooOrNull()` it is clear that the expectation is for a "nullable" `foo` and not that the method is allowed to return `null` in case of error.

-* `mustBe<thing>()` &mdash; Names a method which is checking that its argument is of the given type (or type-ish thing), returning the given value if it matches the type, or `throw`ing if not.
-This parallels the library class `typey.MustBe`.
+* `mustBe<thing>()` &mdash; Names a `static` method which is checking that its argument is of an indicated type (or type-ish thing), or an instance method which is checking that itself is of an indicated type (or type-ish thing).
+  So-named `static` methods return the given value if it matches the type, and so-named instance methods do not return anything.
+Both `throw` if the type does not match.

+  This naming convention is intentionally similar to the library class name `typey.MustBe`.

 ### Ledger of arbitrary decisions